pekim/mutimut/README.md

 ## Why
-The driver was [redux reducers](http://rackt.github.io/redux/docs/basics/Reducers.html), with their requirements for pure functions, with no side effectsand no mutations.
+The driver was [redux reducers](http://rackt.github.io/redux/docs/basics/Reducers.html), with their requirements for pure functions, with no side effects and no mutations.

 Libraries like
 [Immutable](https://github.com/facebook/immutable-js) or